Delphi method

 Delphi can also be used to help reach expert consensus and develop professional guidelines.
 It is used for such purposes in many health-related fields, including clinical medicine, public health, and research.

 Delphi is based on the principle that forecasts (or decisions) from a structured group of individuals are more accurate than those from unstructured groups.
 The experts answer questionnaires in two or more rounds.
 After each round, a facilitator or change agent provides an anonymised summary of the experts' forecasts from the previous round as well as the reasons they provided for their judgments.
 Thus, experts are encouraged to revise their earlier answers in light of the replies of other members of their panel.
 It is believed that during this process the range of the answers will decrease and the group will converge towards the "correct" answer.
-Finally, the process is stopped after a predefined stop criterion (e.g., number of rounds, achievement of consensus, stability of results), and the mean or median scores of the final rounds determine the results.
+Finally, the process is stopped after a predefined stopping criterion (e.g., number of rounds, achievement of consensus, stability of results), and the mean or median scores of the final rounds determine the results.

 Special attention has to be paid to the formulation of the Delphi theses and the definition and selection of the experts in order to avoid methodological weaknesses that severely threaten the validity and reliability of the results.

+Ensuring that the participants have requisite expertise and that more domineering participants do not overwhelm weaker-willed participants, as the first group tends to be less inclined to change their minds and the second group is more motivated to fit in, can be a barrier to reaching true consensus.